 How do you keep the weight off?
 How do you get your hair to shine?
 How do you keep such glowing skin?
 How do you have so much energy?
 My answers to these questions are wise food choices and good skin care.

-In the photo above, I was standing near the loading dock of my warehouse early in the morning on the way to run errands for much of the day.
-I always have some raw almonds in my bag in case I am not home by lunch time because it is way too easy to make poor food choices when you get too hungry.
-Lunch or early dinner can be a challenge if you are left to whatever you can get while you are working or on the road.
-It can be difficult to locate a healthy lunch in some areas, such as air ports.
-I never even consider fast food places, so I take my own fruit, nuts, and water when I will be on the road for more than three hours.
+In the photo above, I was standing near the loading dock of my warehouse early in the morning on the way to run errands.
+I always have some raw almonds in my bag if I am not home by lunchtime because it is way too easy to make poor food choices when you get too hungry.
+Lunch or early dinner can be a challenge if you are left to whatever you can get while working or on the road.
+It can be challenging to locate a healthy lunch in some areas, such as airports.
+I never even consider fast food places, so I take fruit, nuts, and water when I will be on the road for more than three hours.

 The breakfast power porridge above (recipe here) with fresh fruit keeps me going until late in the afternoon.
 It is very nutritious, so I don’t start feeling hungry again for several hours.
 When I am traveling, I stick to something similar when we eat out for breakfast.
 (Oatmeal and fresh fruit.)

 This week I created a similar go-to meal base for late in the day healthy dishes.
 The magic combination includes grains, beans, seeds, and fresh vegetables.
 My best weapon against unplanned eating is to have healthy alternatives available.
 I never even buy junk food such as cookies and chips.